 • A valid ID is required for the pilgrimage.

 • All adults (18 years of age and older) are required to have completed the Safe Environment Program or VIRTUS Training.
-This includes family members and Special Pilgrims.
+This includes family members.

 • All Knights and Dames should bring their robes/capes.